Dr Tim Harding's entertaining and instructive book, Eminent Victorian Chess Players is still in print, priced at about 45 US dollars.

 Below are some excerpts and some website links to full reviews.
-Lower on the page are earlier reviews.
+Lower on the page are reviews from 2012.

 Here is a quotation from his enthusiastic review:

 British Chess Magazine reviewed the book in its July 2013 number, but it is not online.
-Among other favourable comments, they said:
+Among other favourable comments, they sais:

 I particularly enjoyed the chapter on Staunton - no saint - about whom much humbug, if not actual rubbish, has been written...
 This book is bursting with good things.
 What a brilliant book...